 Translated from Polish by Antonia Lloyd-Jones

-Antonia Lloyd-Jones translates from Polish, and has twice won the Found in Translation Award.
-She has translated works by several of Poland’s leading contemporary novelists and reportage authors, as well as crime fiction, poetry, and children’s books.
-She is a mentor for the Emerging Translators’ Mentorship Programme, and cochair of the UK Translators Association.
+Antonia Lloyd-Jones translates from Polish, and is the 2018 winner of the Transatlantyk Award for the most outstanding promoter of Polish literature abroad.
+She has translated works by several of Poland’s leading contemporary novelists and reportage authors, as well as crime fiction, poetry and children’s books.
+She is a mentor for the Emerging Translators’ Mentorship Programme, and former co-chair of the UK Translators Association.